 Another 29 words (2 lines of text) are included under the topic Early Doughen Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Doughen family to the New World and Oceana
+Migration of the Doughen family

 North America received thousands of Irish immigrants from the English-ruled Ireland during the 19th century.
 Once in the United States or what would become Canada, these immigrants quickly contributed to the ongoing settling and industrialization processes.
 The largest influx of Irish settlers occurred with Great Potato Famine of the late 1840s.
 An exhaustive examination of immigrant and passenger lists has shown many early immigrants bearing the surname of Doughen: James Dugan who settled in New York State in 1775; John Duggen, who arrived in Maryland in 1739; Cornelius Duggin, who arrived in Albany, NY in 1762; John Duggin, who came to Boston in 1765.